 Not all dog breeds are equal.
-While breeds most obviously vary by looks, they also vary by mentality.
+While they most obviously vary by looks, they also vary by mentality.
 It is that mentality that sometimes affects their confidence or need for exercise.
-Beagles, for example, are commonly seen to need really long walks.
-Cockapoos are meant to be loving mongrels but full of excitable energy for much of their lives.
+Beagles, for example, are known to need lots of exercise.
+Cockapoos are meant to be loving mongrels but are full of excitable energy for much of their lives.

-There are many dog breeds, however, that are known to be calm.
+However, many dog breeds are known to be calm.
 Calm dogs can be an excellent addition to any household.
 They provide companionship without the need to walk them for miles on end or play with them for hour after hour.
 Calm dog breeds can therefore be a great option if mobility is an issue for you.
 Or, perhaps your primary motivation for getting a canine pet is friendship.

-Here, we identify the ten most calm dog breeds around and look at some ways to encourage calm behaviour in any dog - regardless of breed.
+Here, we identify 22 of the calmest dog breeds around and look at ways to encourage calm behaviour in any dog, regardless of breed.

 Calm dog breeds